 Housing Options if I am a Rising Senior

-To be considered a Senior-level student you must have 21.50 units by the start of Fall 2014 classes.
-Please read through the 2014-2015 Room Selection Eligibility page for more information regarding qualifications for participating in Room Selection.
+To be considered a Senior-level student you must have 21.50 units by the start of the Fall 2016 semester.
+Please read through the Room Selection Eligibility section in Important Information for more information regarding qualifications for participating in Room Selection.

 During room selection, senior-status students are able to apply for College-owned apartments.
-There are four apartment options that range from two to six person.
+There are six apartment options that range from two to eight person.
 No one group is guaranteed an apartment.
 Selection is solely based upon the combined sum of the group members' lottery numbers.
-Click the name of an apartment for more building specific information such as room arrangements and amenities.
+Students residing in the apartments are not required to be on a College Board Plan but may purchase one if they choose.
+Click the name of an apartment for more building specific information and access to the application.

 Special Interest Housing

 Dean Hall is a women's cooperative housing unit open to sophomore through senior-status students.
 As a cooperative, Dean offers a unique community living experience.
 This includes regular community gatherings, shared meals, and other responsibilities as determined by the women living in the hall.
 All residents are required to be on the Dean Hall board plan.